 Do I Need a License?

-Unlike terrestrial radio, you do not need to actually own a license in order to broadcast your stream online.
+Unlike terrestrial radio, you don't need to own a license to broadcast online.

 However, if your station is going to be playing commercial music, as opposed to a talk radio station, you may need to obtain a license in order to fully protect yourself and ensure you are not infringing on anyone else’s copyright.
 In most cases, the copyright is normally held by the recording artist or record label.